maoosi/prisma-appsync/docs/guides/installation.md

 ## 👉 Bonus: Sample Lambda function

-If you are new to Amazon AWS and AppSync, it is recommended to use the Boilerplate provided instead (steps 5 & 6).
+Unless you have a high level of experience working with Amazon AWS and AppSync, it is recommended to use the Boilerplate provided instead (steps 5 & 6).

 ```typescript
 // import PrismaAppSync client